 Still today, the Oxbow in the Cass River is a resource of recreation and renewal.

-The Oxbow generates vast differences in opinions . . . both negative and positive as to whether the old, damaged, dam should be repaired or removed.
+The Oxbow generates vast differences in opinions . . . both negative and positive as to whether the old, damaged, the dam should be repaired or removed.

 Maybe it should just be left alone.

 The Oxbow was a vital resource in the early Indianfields Native Village and Caro community development and existence.